MirantisContainers/mke-docs/content/docs/operations/monitoring.md

 ## Prometheus

-[Prometheus](https://prometheus.io/) is an open-source monitoring and alerting toolkit that is designed for reliability and scalability.
-It collects and stores metrics as time series data, providing powerful query capabilities and a flexible alerting system.
+[Prometheus](https://prometheus.io/) is an open-source monitoring and alerting toolkit, designed for reliability and scalability, that collects and stores metrics as time series data.
+It offers powerful query capabilities and a flexible alerting system.

-Prometheus API is available at `https://<mke4_url>/prometheus/`
+The Prometheus API is available at `https://<mke4_url>/prometheus/`

 To access the Prometheus dashboard:

-1. Run the following command to `port-forward` Prometheus:
+1. Port forward Prometheus:

     ```bash
     kubectl --namespace mke port-forward svc/prometheus-operated 9090